kklein90/sre-projects/hosting-a-web-applicaiton/README.md

 Updating with Ansible:

 - cd into ansible/linux/web
+- ensure you have the collection community.docker installed: `ansible-galaxy collection install community.docker`
 - update the hosts file in the playbook folder with the appropriate IP address from the Terraform output
 - make any changes to the host code
 - from your workstation, run ansible `ansible-playbook -i hosts sre-web-base.yml`